FORT HUNT YOUTH RULES SUPPLEMENT

 A. FHYAA Code of Ethics

-One of the FHYAA’s goals, in provided the opportunity for youths to participate in organized youth sports, is to help them learn to exercise self-control and self-discipline.
+One of the FHYAA’s goals, in providing the opportunity for youths to participate in organized youth sports, is to help them learn to exercise self-control and self-discipline.
 For that goal to be achieved, incidents in which lack of self-discipline and self-control are demonstrated must be dealt with in a manner which will assure that offending individual gains a clear understanding that such conduct is unacceptable.
 The intent of this code of conduct is to provide rules and procedures for dealing with situations in which conduct occurs, for which the award of a technical foul, or fouls in inadequate, due to the nature, severity, duration, number or frequency of the offense(s).
 The conduct prohibited by paragraph IX.B.1. must be interpreted on the basis of the intent enunciated above; i.e., conduct, of the nature specified in the code, which exceeds that for which the award of a technical foul, or fouls, would be considered appropriate and adequate.

 B. Code of Conduct.